robin994/NeoVitaDB-Catalog/README.md

 ## Adding your homebrew

+**New entries are proposed on the [test catalog](https://github.com/robin994/NeoVitaDB-Catalog-Test) first, not here.** Pull requests adding a new entry directly against this repository are rejected unmerged - open them against NeoVitaDB-Catalog-Test instead.
+This repository only receives entries that have already been staged there for a while without any report of trouble, promoted over by the maintainer (see that repo's README, or `tools/promote.py` if you're the one doing the promoting).
+Everything else below still applies once you're writing the actual entry - same file format, same schema, same rules, just in the other repo.

 Entries live under `apps/vita/` or `apps/psp/`, kept separate for tidiness.

 1. Copy `apps/vita/_template.json` (or `apps/psp/_template.json` for a PSP